Yemisrach15/FEM/tip-calculator-app/README.md

 }
 ```

-The final result looks like this :point-down:
+The final result looks like this 👇

 ![](./images/design-icon.png)